Time and Combat

 Initiative is the order in which characters act.
 Unlike just about everything else in the Edition 13 rules, initiative can be determined with just one d10, not percentile dice.
 What you do is roll said d10, and add it to the modifier indicated by your Awareness rank value on table 22.
 Characters with a higher initiative go first, counting down until everyone has performed their first action.

-While this is reasonably accurate, and helps to break things up on a turn to turn basis by showing the fortunes and misfortunes of combat, perhaps the standard initiative system is simply too cumbersome for some games.
+While this is reasonably accurate, and helps to break things up on a turn-by-turn basis by showing the fortunes and misfortunes of combat, perhaps the standard initiative system is simply too cumbersome for some games.
 This may occur with a very large number of participants in a given battle, or maybe a particular game group simply prefers not to spend so much time rolling the dice (or die, as it happens).

 As such, here are a few optional initiative rules:

 - Instead of rolling for initiative each turn, the players can instead just roll once - at the beginning of play.
-They merely recall their initiatives (or scribble them down) and whenever action gets complicated enough to require initiative, they simply refer to their earlier roll.
+They merely recall their initiatives (or scribble them down), and whenever action gets complicated enough to require initiative, they simply refer to their earlier roll.
 NPCs need only determine initiative when they first appear.

 - Instead of rolling initiative at all, simply make use of the initiative modifiers the characters' Awareness traits give them.
 Whoever has the highest bonus gets to go first, and the rest may act in descending order.
 This way a roll is only actually needed in the event of a tie (or just flip a coin).
 This works for NPCs as well; keep their modifiers in mind as they appear, but otherwise act normally.